57BBBears/patterns/README.md

 result of the action.
 Dispatches responsibility to one or more handlers without knowing which one is going to accept the request if any.

+**Command** - decouples an invoker of the action from a receiver of the action.
+Encapsulates the action into a separate Command class.

 **Visitor** - implements double dispatch principle.
 Pattern is used when we have limited amount of objects and multiple interfaces.
 Allows adding actions upon objects without editing ones.